-True, that’s also equal to 9733 Twinkees — or 1431 cans of Spam — but I strongly suspect a monotonous diet of either of those, um, delicacies would quickly lead to much bigger problems.
+True, that’s also equal to 9733 Twinkees — or 1431 cans of Spam — but I strongly suspect a monotonous diet of either of those delicacies would quickly lead to much bigger problems.

 When it comes to long-term food storage, there are more than a few options.
-In addition to white rice and dry beans, other popular choices include canned and freeze-dried (or dehydrated) food, and MREs (“meals, ready to eat’), which are enriched military rations.
+In addition to white rice and dry beans, other popular choices include canned and freeze-dried food, and MREs, which are enriched military rations.
 Each option has its own pros and cons.

 It’s hard to beat freeze-dried and dehydrated foods because they can last for as long as 30 years if stored in a cool, dry place.
 And although they’re typically not enriched, they will maintain most of their nutritional value over that time.
-Freeze dried foods are also lightweight and take up relatively little storage space because they’ve had almost all of the water removed from them.
-However, that can be a significant drawback if you’re ever in a situation where water is unavailable.
-Because the food has to be re-hydrated, freeze-dried food also requires more preparation than canned foods and MREs.
+Freeze dried foods are also lightweight and take up relatively little storage space.
+However, they can be a significant drawback if you’re ever in a situation where water is unavailable.

-Bonus Tip: Freeze dried food is typically expensive, but places like Costco, Sam’s Club and Overstock.com do sell plastic buckets and cartons with 30 days of freeze-dried food (based upon a diet of roughly 2000 calories per day) for under $100.
+Bonus Tip: Freeze dried food is typically expensive, but places like Costco, Sam’s Club and Overstock.com do sell plastic buckets and cartons with 30 days of freeze-dried food for under $100.
 That’s quite a value.

-Although most all canned foods have an official shelf life of two to three years, the food inside them will often remain edible long after the expiration date.
-Of course, canned foods tend to be bulky and take up a lot of storage space, but most of them can be eaten straight out of the can with little or no preparation.
+Although most all canned foods have an “official” shelf life of two to three years, the food inside them will often remain edible long after the expiration date.
+Of course, canned foods tend to be bulky and take up a lot of storage space, but most can be eaten straight from the can with little or no preparation.
 Some canned foods are better bargains than others.
-For example, for just $18.69, Costco offers an 8-pack of Low-Sodium Spam that’s loaded with 8,640 calories.
-That’s a lot of, um, nutrition for the money.
-On the other hand, Costco also offers a case of canned pineapple for $9.79.
-Unfortunately, it’s also 15 times more expensive than Spam on a price per calorie basis.
+For example, for just $19.49, Costco offers an 8-pack of Low-Sodium Spam that’s loaded with 8640 calories; that’s a lot of nutrition for the money.
+On the other hand, Costco also offers a case of canned pineapple for $7.50 — that’s about 12 times more expensive than Spam on a price per calorie basis.

-Bonus Tip: When it comes to canned fruit, peaches and pears are much better bargains on a cost/calorie basis for long-term food storage.
+Bonus Tip: When it comes to canned fruit, peaches and pears are much better bargains on a cost-per-calorie basis for long-term food storage.

 White Rice and Beans

-Perhaps the biggest advantage of white rice is its low price.
-You can get 25 pounds of rice from Costco — 41,400 calories in all — for about $15.
+Perhaps the biggest advantage of white rice is its low price; you can get 25 pounds of rice from Costco — 41,400 calories in all — for about $16.
 That makes white rice by far the most economical long-term storage option on a cost-per-calorie basis.
-Best of all, when properly stored in an oxygen-free environment, white rice will remain edible for at least a decade, if not much longer.
-Dry beans also are one of the cheapest foods you can buy for your long-term storage needs.
+Best of all, when properly stored in an oxygen-free environment, white rice will remain edible for at least a decade.
+Dry beans are another economical choice.
 The biggest drawback of white rice and beans is that they’re bulky.
 I found I can fit about 35 pounds of white rice or 35 pounds of pinto beans in a single five-gallon bucket.
-Dry beans and rice also require water to prepare.
-For example, a 25 pound bag of rice requires between 10 and 15 gallons of H2O.
+Dry beans and rice also require water to prepare; a 25 pound bag of rice requires between 10 and 15 gallons of H2O.

 Bonus Tip: Unlike white rice, brown rice is not recommended for long-term storage because of its fat content.

-To provide you with a little more insight, here is a more-detailed cost breakdown based upon a price survey I conducted over the past month:
+To provide you with a little more insight, here is a detailed cost breakdown based upon a price survey I conducted this past weekend:

 Yes, that’s a lot of money, but I look at my emergency food store as a prudent investment.